K4HVH/bitch/DOCUMENTATION.md

 - Verify `message_type` is correct (check logs with `RUST_LOG=debug`)
 - Ensure conditions match (check field values in logs)
 - Check rule priority (higher priority rules checked first)
+- **Check if rule is disabled** - Look for "Rule 'X' is disabled, skipping" in logs
+- Verify `enabled_by_default = true` or that rule has been activated by a trigger

+### Trigger System Issues

+- **Rule not activating:** Check trigger rule is matching (look for "Rule matched" logs)
+- **Duplicate rule names:** All rules must have unique names (error on startup)
+- **Referenced rule doesn't exist:** Triggers validate at startup - check for errors
+- **Timer not expiring:** Background cleanup runs every 1 second, check logs for "Rule 'X' activation expired"
+- **Rule stays active too long:** Each trigger resets the timer - check if rule is being repeatedly triggered
+- **Cascading triggers not working:** Ensure triggered rules have `enabled_by_default = false` and are being activated

 ### Lua Script Errors